pjreddie/vision-hw0/README.md

 Implement RGB to [Hue, Chroma, Lightness](https://en.wikipedia.org/wiki/CIELUV#Cylindrical_representation_.28CIELCH.29), a perceptually more accurate version of Hue, Saturation, Value.
 Note, this will involve gamma decompression, converting to CIEXYZ, converting to CIELUV, converting to HCL, and the reverse transformations.
 The upside is a similar colorspace to HSV but with better perceptual properties!

+## Turn it in ##

+You only need to turn in one file, your `process_image.c`.
+Use the dropbox link on the class website.

 [1]: https://en.wikipedia.org/wiki/SRGB#The_sRGB_transfer_function_("gamma")
 [2]: https://en.wikipedia.org/wiki/Luma_(video)